-6 Goal Name Weatherization Assistance Goal Description Assist low income homeowners with weatherization assistance through the Weatherization Assistance Program to ensure safe affordable housing. audits resulting in as-needed energy efficient furnaces, insulation, windows and, in some refrigerators.
-The energy savings will assist in creating a more affordable housing enviro This program will create more energy efficient housing units for low-moderate income homeowners by providing energy audits resulting in as-needed energy efficient furnaces, insulation, windows and, in some cases, energy efficient refrigerators.
+5 Goal Name Weatherization Assistance Description safe affordable housing.
+This program will create more energy efficient housing units for low-more audits resulting in as-needed energy efficient furnaces, insulation, window refrigerators.
+The energy savings will assist in creating a more affordable.
+Assist low income homeowners with weatherization assistance through the Weatherization Assistance Program to ensure safe affordable housing.
+This program will create more energy efficient housing units for low-moderate income homeowners by providing energy audits resulting in as-needed energy efficient furnaces, insulation, windows and, in some cases, energy efficient refrigerators.
 The energy savings will assist in creating a more affordable housing environment throughout the Consortium.
 Through CDBG funding, the Town covers an administration fee (\$200) per unit assisted.
-CDBG: Amherst - 10 units assisted, \$0 allocated (\$4,100 in prior years funds available) 7 Goal Name Affirmatively Further Fair Housing GoalEnsure access to fair, safe and affordable housing for all residents and strive to prevent discrimination in howDescriptionworkplace.
-Ensure access to fair, safe and affordable housing for all residents and strive to prevent discrimination in housing and the workplace.
+CDBG: Amherst - 50 units assisted, \$10,000 allocated 6 Goal Name Affirmatively Further Fair Housing Affirmatively Further Fair Housing Goal Description Ensure access to fair, safe and affordable housing for all residents and strive to prevent discrimination in housing and the workplace.
 Amherst, through CDBG funding, provides fair housing counseling services via Housing Opportunities Made Equal.
 Housing Opportunities Made Equal provides education and enforcement action for fair housing and landlord tenant disputes and reports percieved discrimination in housing and employment.
-CDBG: Amherst - \$6,000 Allocated 8 Goal Name Historic Preservation/Elimination of Slum & Blight DescriptionCurrently the Village of Williamsville has identified the Williamsville Meeting Hous of stained glass window repair.
-They will allocate their 2018 share (7%) of CDBG ful Historic Landmark structure.
-The Village is seeking match funds from other agencies Address buildings and public facilities in need of repair in order to eliminate neighborhood slum and blight.
+CDBG: Amherst - \$8,000 Allocated 7 Goal Name Historic Preservation/Elimination of Slum & Blight Goal Description Address buildings and public facilities in need of repair in order to eliminate neighborhood slum and blight.
 Currently the Village of Williamsville has identified the Williamsville Meeting House on Main Street in the Village as in need of stained glass window repair.
-They will allocate their 2018 share (7%) of CDBG funding to restore the windows of this Historic Landmark structure.
+They will allocate their 2019 share (7%) of CDBG funding to restore the windows of this Historic Landmark structure.
 The Village is seeking match funds from other agencies to preserve and stabilize the site, and has committed its 7% of the CDBG funds received by the Town as a match for this activity.
-CDBG: Williamsville - \$31,261 allocated.
+CDBG: Williamsville - \$40,246 allocated.